Music of Maine: Popular music

 Maine is home to many talented singers, songwriters, band leaders and composers.
 Composers from Maine include Charles Whitney Coombs, John Knowles Paine, Frank Churchill, Aaron Robinson, Claude Demetrius, Peter Garland, and Harold J. Crosby.

 Rudy Vallée grew up in Westbrook.
 His career started as a saxophone player and singer, later becoming a band leader.
 He also helped Alice Faye and Frances Langford start their careers and appeared on Broadway for a time.
-Vallée was a graduate of the University of Maine.
+Vallée also attended the University of Maine.

-Born in Fort Fairfield, country music legend Dick Curless was a singer, songwriter and guitarist.
+Born in Fort Fairfield, country musician Dick Curless was a singer, songwriter and guitarist.
 His biggest hit, "A Tombstone Every Mile", was a song about a stretch of road in Northern Maine.
 He was an inaugural member of the Maine Country Music Hall Of Fame, located in Mechanic Falls.
 The Dick Curless Memorial Scholarship Fund has been established to support young Maine musicians.

 Donald Doane Sr. is another member of the Maine Country Music Hall of Fame, born in Kennebunk in 1907.
 His band, the Kahtadin Mountaineers, was formed in the early 1950s and still performs regularly today at county fairs, fiddle contests and for many charities.
 The Windham Community Church was built from charity proceeds.
 The group has also played with singer Kate Smith, best known for her rendition of "God Bless America" (written by Irving Berlin).

-Howie Day, from Bangor, had a hit with his song "Collide" in 2004.
+Howie Day, who grew-up in Brewer, made it to the top 20 of the Billboard Hot 100 in June 2004 with "Collide".